All posts

 The compound effect

 Variant selector improvements combine well with other product page changes: better imagery, clearer trust signals, stronger buy button copy.
 But of all the quick wins available on a product page, visual variant selectors tend to deliver the fastest measurable lift with the least development effort.
+For the full picture of every element worth auditing on a product page, including how variant selectors sit alongside images, trust signals, and the buy button, see the Shopify product page audit guide.

 If you're still running dropdowns, it's worth testing within this sprint.